-In 2008 Moving Mountains installed new eco-friendly cooking stoves with attached insulated back boilers into all of the existing sixty-five homes in the village of Bumburi.
+In 2008 Moving Mountains installed new eco-friendly cooking stoves with attached insulated back boilers into all of the existing seventy six homes in the village of Bumburi.
 These stoves have reduced consumption of firewood for cooking by around 50% in each household.

 The back-boilers have also eliminated the need for firewood to heat water since water from the back-boilers passes through pipes inside the stove and is heated automatically whilst the stove is used by the family for cooking.

 The stoves we installed in Bumburi are made of clay and have a narrow opening for the wood and a specially shaped ‘hob’, which directs the heat onto the pan rather than letting it dissipate.
 The stove is connected to a back boiler which is fed by the new water supply that we installed into every house, allowing families to have hot water ‘on tap’ for washing.